Kentucky Derby Tips: The Ultimate First-Timer’s Derby Guide (by a local)

 Creamy pastels, patterns, and seersucker suits compliment uniquely designed hats (ranging from large to extremely large) in a fashion festival where men and women alike try to one-up each other in a blatant display of wealth and (often poor) taste.
 If Derby isn’t drag for the wealthy, I don’t know what is!

 But how far should you go?
 And what makes up a proper Derby lewk?
-Let’s explore below.
+We’ve got a whole guide to what to wear to the Kentucky Derby, but let’s explore the highlights.

 Hats at the Kentucky Derby